Grand Teton National Park: Establishment of the park

 After the end of World War II, national public sentiment was in favor of adding the monument to the park, and though there was still much local opposition, the monument and park were combined in 1950.
-In recognition of John D. Rockefeller, Jr.'s efforts to establish and then expand Grand Teton National Park, a 24000 acre parcel of land between Grand Teton and Yellowstone National Parks was added to the National Park Service in 1972.
+In recognition of John D. Rockefeller Jr.'s efforts to establish and then expand Grand Teton National Park, a 24000 acre parcel of land between Grand Teton and Yellowstone National Parks was added to the National Park Service in 1972.
 This land and the road from the southern boundary of the park to West Thumb in Yellowstone National Park was named the John D. Rockefeller Jr. Memorial Parkway.
 The Rockefeller family owned the JY Ranch, which bordered Grand Teton National Park to the southwest.
 In November 2007, the Rockefeller family transferred ownership of the ranch to the park for the establishment of the Laurance S. Rockefeller Preserve, which was dedicated on June 21, 2008.

 History of mountaineering

 During the last 25 years of the 19th century, the mountains of the Teton Range became a focal point for explorers wanting to claim the first ascents of the peaks.
 However, white explorers may not have been the first to climb many of the peaks and the earliest first ascent of even the formidable Grand Teton itself might have been achieved long before written history documented it.
-Native American relics remain including The Enclosure, an obviously man-made structure that is located about 530 ft below the summit of Grand Teton at a point near the Upper Saddle (13160 ft).
+Native American relics remain including The Enclosure, a human-made structure that is located about 530 ft below the summit of Grand Teton at a point near the Upper Saddle (13160 ft).
 Nathaniel P. Langford and James Stevenson, both members of the Hayden Geological Survey of 1872, found The Enclosure during their early attempt to summit Grand Teton.
 Langford claimed that he and Stevenson climbed Grand Teton, but were vague as to whether they had made it to the summit.
 Their reported obstacles and sightings were never corroborated by later parties.
 Langford and Stevenson likely did not get much further than The Enclosure.
 The first ascent of Grand Teton that is substantiated was made by William O. Owen, Frank Petersen, John Shive and Franklin Spencer Spalding on August 11, 1898.
 Owen had made two previous attempts on the peak and after publishing several accounts of this first ascent, discredited any claim that Langford and Stevenson had ever reached beyond The Enclosure in 1872.
 The disagreement over which party first reached the top of Grand Teton may be the greatest controversy in the history of American mountaineering.
 After 1898 no other ascents of Grand Teton were recorded until 1923.